Skip to main content

 On this page

-Fortunately and unfortunately, Kubernetes isn’t too opinionated and we can very quickly get decision fatigue.
-In this article, we’ll help make selecting a CNI for your next cluster an easier choice.
+Fortunately and unfortunately, Kubernetes isn’t too opinionated and you can very quickly get decision fatigue.
+In this article, we’ll co over some of your available choices and present some pros and cons of each.

 Calico

 Calico is an open source CNI implementation that is designed to provide a performant and flexible system for configuring and administering Kubernetes networking.
-Calico uses BGP routing as an underlay network and IP in-IP and VXLAN as an overlay network for encapsulation and routing.
-In a bare metal environment, avoiding the overlay network and leveraging BGP will increase network performance and makes debugging easier, as you don’t need to unpeel the onion of encapsulation.
+Calico uses BGP routing as an underlay network and IP-in-IP and VXLAN as an overlay network for encapsulation and routing.
+In a bare metal environment, avoiding the overlay network and using BGP will increase network performance and makes debugging easier, as you don’t need to unpeel the onion of encapsulation.

 While Calico is a fantastic option, we do feel that there’s a better choice.